github-copilot-resources/copilot-metrics-viewer/README.md

 ## Charts and Data Visualizations

-This includes a set of charts that visualize various metrics related to GitHub Copilot for your organization.
+This application displays a set of charts to visualize various metrics related to GitHub Copilot for your organization leveraging the GitHub Copilot Metrics API, current distributed in private alpha.
 These visualizations are designed to provide clear representations of the data, making it easy to understand and analyze the impact and usage of GitHub Copilot.
 Here are the key metrics visualized in these charts:

 ### Key Metrics